 Complaint to the Commerce Commission on the NZTA

-The NZ Transport Agency, although a government body is bound by the Fair Trading Act.
-The must not do anything Misleading or Deceptive But this is exactly what they have been doing in the latest appearance of the Southern Link Zombie, the NZTA's so called "Business Case Study”.
-Here is our 19 page submission we sent to the Comcom.
-In the end they declined to take this any further, but did not say we didn't have a case. |
+The NZ Transport Agency, although a government body, is bound by the Fair Trading Act: they must not do anything misleading or deceptive.
+We think this is exactly what they have been doing in the latest appearance of the Southern Link Zombie - the NZTA's so called "Business Case Study”.
+Here is our 19 -page submission that was sent to the Commerce Commission.
+In the end they declined to take this further but again, did not say we did not have a case. |

 |

-For reference 600+ people is close to the number of cars on one traffic lane running along Symonds Street through the campus during a peak AM hour.
+For reference, 600+ people is close to the number of cars on one traffic lane running along Symonds Street through the campus during a peak AM hour.
 Of course, very few students travel by car, so the new residents are more likely to be releasing valuable seats on packed public transport services during the already oversubscribed peak period.

 Students living in these new facilities will travel much shorter distances overall than their counterparts scattered across the city.
-People located in central locations travel shorter distance since they are located close to their primary place of “work” and have a concentration of services and destinations close by.
-As students they are not captured in conventional journey to work surveys and their daily walking trips aren’t even considered.
+People located in central locations travel shorter distance since they are close to their primary place of “work” and have a concentration of services and destinations close by.
+As students, they are not captured in conventional journey to work surveys and their daily walking trips aren’t even considered.

 Here is an interesting article by California planning guru William Fulton in Governing Magazine, “A Low Cost Solution to Traffic” where he poses one obvious solution to the 21st century transport challenge as described in Austin Texas.